TheThingsNetwork/lorawan-stack-legacy/README.md

-# The Things Network LoRaWAN Stack Legacy API
+# The Things Network LoRaWAN Stack Legacy API and Tools

-This repository holds legacy The Things Network APIs, for compatibility purposes.
+This repository holds legacy The Things Network APIs and tools, for compatibility purposes.

 ## Install